What Happens to Your Home Care Package Funds?

 - 3 min read

-From 1 November 2025, Australia’s aged care system will change as the new Support at Home program replaces Home Care Packages (HCP) and Short-Term Restorative Care (STRC).
+From 1 November 2025, Australia’s aged care system will change, with the new Support at Home program replacing Home Care Packages and Short-Term Restorative Care.

-What will happen to the funds in my package?
+What happens to the funds in my package?

 What does this mean for my family?